amyspencerproject/interactive-rating-component/README.md

 input[type="radio"] {
   /* Add if not using autoprefixer */
   -webkit-appearance: none;
+  /* appearance: none allows input to be picked up by screen readers */
   appearance: none;
   /* For iOS < 15 to remove gradient background */
   background-color: #fff;